kevleyski/SVT-AV1/Docs/Appendix-Global-Motion.md

 |2 parameters for TRANSLATION|Up to 12|
 |4 parameters for ROTZOOM|Up to 12|
 |6 parameters for AFFINE|Up to 12|

+## Notes

+The feature settings that are described in this document were compiled at v2.0.0 of the code and may not reflect the current status of the code.
+The description in this document represents an example showing how features would interact with the SVT architecture.
+For the most up-to-date settings, it's recommended to review the section of the code implementing this feature.

 ## References